francescosinigaglia/RTGen-public/README.md

 ## Usage

+The input parameters are set in the ```ìnput/input_params.py``` script.

 As recommended by the documentation, it is strongly advised to clear the main directory from any input/configuration file, coming e.g. from previos runs.
-This can be done by either initializing a new fresh direcotry, or by executing
+This can be done by either initializing a new fresh directory, or by executing
 ```
 python3 cleanoutdirall.py
 ```

+Afterwards:

-1) from the 'sph_interpolation' directory: submit the SPH interpolation job executing
+1) from the ```sph_interpolation``` directory: submit the SPH interpolation job by executing
 ```
 sbatch submit_interpolation.sh
 ```

-2) from the 'stars_model' directory: submit the stellar modelling job executing
+2) from the ```stars_model``` directory: submit the stellar modelling job by executing
 ```
 sbatch submit_stellar_modelling.sh
 ```